Allegheny-Computer-Science-111-F2017/cs111-F2017-lab1-starter/README.md

 ## Travis

 This assignment uses [Travis CI](https://travis-ci.com/) to automatically run the checking programs every time you commit to your GitHub repository.
-This checking will start as soon as you have accepted the assignment, thus creating your own private repository, and the course instructor enables Travis for it.
+The checking will start as soon as you have accepted the assignment, thus creating your own private repository, and the course instructor enables Travis for it.
 If you are using Travis for the first time, you will need to authorize Travis CI to